Does the value of the Aussie dollar affect you?

 So what are the main influences on exchange rates?
 Ultimately it comes down to supply and demand, and that can be determined by a number of things:

-- The economy.
-If the economy is doing it tough the Reserve Bank of Australia may drop interest rates to encourage borrowing and stimulate investment.
+3. The economy.
+If the economy is doing it tough the Reserve Bank of Australia may drop interest rates to encourage borrowing and stimulate investment (as we’ve witnessed over the last decade).
 This takes us back to item 1.
 A weak economy relative to other countries attracts less overseas investment, causing the local currency to fall.

 But it’s not that simple